All Episodes

 So I think that one of the things we need to bear in mind when we're talking about politics is that actions matter much more than words.

-Discourse is secondary when relative to action.
+Discourse is secondary relative to action.

-It's like, you know, one of those cases where you want to date a woman and she isn't exactly certain whether she wants to date you or not.
+It's like, you know, one of those cases where you want to date, date a woman and she isn't exactly certain whether she wants to date you or not.

 And she gives you mixed signal.